Arrival and Ledgestone

 Moderate

-This itinerary covers all four courses in the Branson area across three nights and four days, pairing the golf with enough off-course programming to justify the trip for groups that include non-golfers.
-The routing is practical: the two most demanding courses occupy the first two days when energy is highest, and the shorter layouts close the trip at a pace that accommodates travel-day logistics.
-At $1,200 to $2,000 per person depending on accommodation choice and seasonal timing, the trip delivers a volume of golf and entertainment that would cost meaningfully more at any established resort destination.
+Every Branson-area course in three nights and four days, with enough off-course programming to keep non-golfers happy.
+The two most demanding layouts come first when energy is highest, and the shorter courses close the trip at a pace that suits travel days.
+Budget $1,200 to $2,000 per person depending on accommodation and season, and you walk away with a volume of golf and entertainment that would cost meaningfully more at most resort destinations.

-Fly into Springfield-Branson National Airport (SGF) and drive the hour south to Branson.
+Fly into Springfield-Branson National Airport (SGF) and drive an hour south.
 Check into your lodging and head to Ledgestone Country Club in Branson West for an afternoon round.

 Morning tee time at Branson Hills Golf Club.
 At 7,324 yards from the tips with a slope of 135, this is the longest and most physically demanding course in the area.

-A two-round day, which the course lengths make feasible.
-Start with Thousand Hills Golf Resort in the morning.
+A two-round day, made feasible by the course lengths.
+Start at Thousand Hills Golf Resort.

-Check out and drive to SGF for the return flight, allowing 75 minutes for the drive and airport processing.
-For groups with a later departure, a morning visit to Branson Landing for shopping and a lakefront walk fills the time without requiring a tee time.
+Check out and drive to SGF, allowing 75 minutes for the road and airport processing.
+With a later departure, a morning at Branson Landing for shopping and a lakefront walk fills the time without a tee sheet.

-The four courses are spread across the Branson area with drive times of 15 to 30 minutes between them.
-A rental car is required, and a single midsize vehicle accommodates a foursome with golf bags.
+The four courses are spread across the area with drive times of 15 to 30 minutes between them.
+A rental car is necessary, and a single midsize fits a foursome with bags.
 The Day 3 two-round routing works because both courses are compact: Thousand Hills as a par-64 executive layout and Pointe Royale as a manageable 6,515-yard par 71.
-Start the first round by 8 a.m. and the second by 1:30 p.m. to finish comfortably before evening plans.
+Get the first round off the tee by 8 a.m. and the second by 1:30 p.m. to finish comfortably ahead of evening plans.

 The trip scales well across seasons.
-April, May, September, and October deliver the best golf weather and moderate pricing.
+April, May, September, and October deliver the best weather and moderate pricing.
 Summer adds heat and peak entertainment programming.
-The shoulder months of March and November offer the lowest rates with a thinner activity calendar.
-The total budget of $1,200 to $2,000 per person covers lodging, four rounds, a rental car share, two to three activities, and meals.
-By the standards of a four-round golf trip with resort-level lodging and evening entertainment, this represents strong value.
+March and November offer the lowest rates with a thinner activity calendar.
+The total of $1,200 to $2,000 per person covers lodging, four rounds, a rental share, two or three activities, and meals.
+By the standards of a four-round trip with resort lodging and evening entertainment, the value is strong.